koszullab/metaTOR/README.md

 There are a number of other, optional, miscellaneous actions:

 * `pipeline` : Run all three of the above actions sequentially or only some of them depending on the arguments given.
 This can take a while.
-* `contactmap` : Generates a contact map from one bin from the final ouptut of metaTOR.
+* `contactmap` : Generates a contact map from one bin from the final ouptut of metator.

 * `version` : display current version number.

 * `help` : display help message.

-A tutorial is available [here](docs/example/metator_tutorial.md) to explain how to use metaTOR.
+A tutorial is available [here](docs/example/metator_tutorial.md) to explain how to use metator.
 More advanced tutorials to analyze the output files are also available:

 * [Anvio](https://merenlab.org/software/anvio/) manual curation of the contaminated bins.
 Available [here](docs/example/manual_curation_of_metator_MAGs.md).
 * Visualization and scaffolding of the MAGs with the contactmap modules of MetaTOR.
 Available [here](docs/example/MAG_visualization_and_scaffolding.md).